ILA

 Testimony & Human Impact

-A dedicated portion of the program for longshoremen and families to share brief testimonies about the real-life impact of injury-related loss of income, quality of life, and the loss of loved ones.
+A dedicated portion of the program for longshoremen and families to share brief testimonies about the real-life impact of accidents and injuries — loss of income, quality of life, and the toll on families.

 Port & Terminal Worker Safety

-CDC/NIOSH reports fatal injury rates in marine terminals and port operations at roughly five times the overall U.S. workforce.
-These incidents point to the same core problem: workers are still being exposed to known hazards around moving equipment and heavy materials.
+CDC/NIOSH reports serious-injury rates in marine terminals and port operations at roughly five times the overall U.S. workforce.
+These accidents point to the same core problem: workers are still being exposed to known hazards around moving equipment and heavy materials.

 2021